 At Randall & Stump, Criminal Defense Attorneys, our PWIMSD defense attorneys are experienced in possession of a controlled substance charges in Mecklenburg County, and will help you through the entire North Carolina legal process as we work to successfully end your case.
 Don’t just take our word for it, read some of the 150+ 5-star reviews clients have given us on Google.

-To discuss your case with a skilled drug possession lawyer, contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 to schedule a free initial consultation.
+To discuss your case with an experienced drug possession lawyer, contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 to schedule a free initial consultation.

 North Carolina General Statute (NCGS) § 90-95 makes the possession of numerous controlled substances illegal.
 While some drugs can never legally be in your possession, certain prescription medications are closely monitored by law enforcement due to their high rates of abuse and resale on the street.
 Do not take drug possession charges in Charlotte lightly.
 A skilled drug lawyer can build a strong defense on your behalf that protects both your rights and your freedoms.